bfidatadigipres/dpx_encoding/README.md

 - Sockets 2
 The 64 CPUs are calculated Threads x Cores x Sockets.

 In addition to plenty of CPUs it is good to have storage communication speeds that match CPU speeds.
 The BFI have networked access storage connected at either 10Gb or 25Gb fibre optic.
-To understand this more we recommend reviewing GitHub issue 375 which discusses this more thorougly: https://github.com/MediaArea/RAWcooked/issues/375
+To understand this more we recommend reviewing GitHub issue 375 which discusses this more thoroughly: https://github.com/MediaArea/RAWcooked/issues/375

 ## NON-DAGSTER SCRIPTS